twilkhoo/Backtest/README.md

 ##  Future Improvements

 - Right now, the form of creating strategies isn't very extensible.
 I'm essentially writing each one from scratch, loosely following the general pattern that each strategy needs to operate on the entire timeseries dataframe, and return a dash figure (chart).
 [Backtesting.py](https://kernc.github.io/backtesting.py/) has a much more extensible API- define a class, constructor, and next function (like an iterator) to consume one piece of data (like a tick) and adjust its parameters this way.

+- The Moving Average period should compute data for the current data point too, so we should fetch OHLC data X days before the start date for an X-day moving average.

+- Also, for what it's worth, Spark Structured Streaming may not have been the best choice for inherent realtime data- Apache Flink may have been a better choice for such an event-driven architecture.
+My Databricks internship was going to be on Spark Streaming infra so I wanted to get used to the platform, but otherwise Spark Streaming's batching mechanism isn't the best choice.

 ##  License